hbyio/www-pilot-pm/content/resources/projects.md

 draft: false
 menu: docs
 icon: folder
-short: You can group your content into projects to organize the team's work.
+description: You can group your content into projects to organize the team's work.
 slug: projects
 title: Projects
 weight: 3